Gregory Scott is a pseudonym I’m using on this blog.

 I may explain in a future post why I’ve chosen to use a pseudonym and not post pictures of myself on this blog.
 It’s not because I’m running from the law.
 I actually make my living from the law.

 I seriously considered the ministry after finishing law school but came to my senses, ultimately realizing I could be more effective for the kingdom of God as a lawyer than a minister.
-I enjoy reading, writing and travelling.
+I enjoy reading, writing and traveling.

 The Wife & The Fam